Written by Ramona Taranu

 Those who wish to buy keepsakes of their visit to this charming art museum should stop by the small souvenir corner.
 In addition to postcards featuring Tomonaga's works, you can also buy miniature ZiZis.
 They make great souvenirs of your adventures and discoveries in Akiruno's forest.

-The Tomonaga Akimitsu Museum can be reached in about 40 minutes on foot from JR Musashi Itsukaichi Station (South Exit).
+The Tomonaga Akimitsu Museum can be reached in about 40 minutes on foot from JR Musashi Itsukaichi Station (North Exit).
 You'll see ZiZis standing along the road, showing the way to the museum.
 Please note that the road is hilly and is similar to a short hike.

 If you come by car or taxi, the ride takes about 10 minutes from JR Musashi Itsukaichi Station.

 The museum is open from April 1 to November 30.
 It is closed during the winter months.

 Enjoy Your Visit at Tomonaga Akimitsu Museum in Tokyo's Akiruno